phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 Where *icon* is the name of an `.png` image file in the Android `res/drawable` folder.
 For example: `platforms/android/res/drawable/phonegap.png`
 Writing a hook to describe how to copy an image to the Android `res/drawable` folder is out of scope for this README but there is an [excellent tutorial](http://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/) that you can copy.

-*iconColor* is one of the supported formats #RRGGBB or #AARRGGBB or one of the following names: 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray', 'grey', 'lightgrey', 'darkgrey', 'aqua', 'fuchsia', 'lime', 'maroon', 'navy', 'olive', 'purple', 'silver', 'teal'. *iconColor* is supported on Android 5.0 and greater.
+`iconColor` is one of the supported formats #RRGGBB or #AARRGGBB or one of the following names: 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray', 'grey', 'lightgrey', 'darkgrey', 'aqua', 'fuchsia', 'lime', 'maroon', 'navy', 'olive', 'purple', 'silver', 'teal'. `iconColor` is supported on Android 5.0 and greater.

 Please follow the [Android icon design guidelines](https://www.google.com/design/spec/style/icons.html#) when creating your icon.

 ![2015-07-24 02 46 58](https://cloud.githubusercontent.com/assets/353180/8866902/2df3276e-3190-11e5-842a-c8cd95615ab0.png)

 Additionally, each push can include a large icon which is used to personalize each push.
-The location of the image may one of three types.
+The location of the image may be one of three types.

 The first is the `res/drawable` folder in your app.
-This JSON sent from GCM:
+This JSON is sent from GCM:

 ```javascript
 {